mnot/I-D/binary-structured-headers/draft.md

 Dictionary values (type=0x2) have a payload consisting of a stream of members.

-Each member is represented by a key length, followed by that many bytes of the member-name, followed by one or more Binary Structured Types representing the member-value.
+Each member is represented by a key length, followed by that many bytes of the member-name, followed by Binary Structured Types representing the member-value.

 ~~~
   0   1   2   3   4   5   6   7   0   1   2   3   4   5   6   7